 PHF is in the process of developing a scholarship program for local individuals who seek to begin or continue their education in a health-science field.
 Stay tuned for more information!

 Do I submit my scholarship application to you?

-and awards these applications to protect students, as
+Committee (GMC) reviews and awards these name-redacted applications to

 protect students, as well as GMC members, from any bias.